outdreamer/build-a-cure-1/docs/tasks/sample_interface_definition.md

 			- a structure (combination & sequence) applied to filters (to remove attributes or apply metrics), other distortion functions (to enhance or operate on attributes), & limits (to reduce attributes)

+				- given the definition of cause, converting a system to the causal interface would include logic like linking inputs & outputs on function sequences, standardizing to dependency relationships, and identifying areas of ambiguous cause explaining a pattern

 			- represents each object in problem space (or unconverted query) as a component, attribute, structure, related object, etc of cause

+		- related interfaces

 			- adjacent interfaces (interfaces acting as inputs/outputs or with similarities to this interface, like how information, math, and structure are related interfaces)

 			- proxy interfaces (interface combinations/embeddings that can act in place of this interface)

+	- interface implementations

 	- system interface